fallen-icarus/cardano-options/README.md

 ### Supported Features

-- **Native Support for All Assets** - all assets are directly supported as offered assets, asked assets, and premium assets.
+- **Native Support for All Assets** - *all* assets are directly supported as offered assets, asked assets, and premium assets.
+This includes assets that have yet to be invented.
 For example, Alice can offer an options contract that swaps ADA -> AGIX and have the premium paid in DJED.
 - **Direct Payments to Writers** - buyers make payments directly to addresses specified by the writers.
 This means writers do not need to wait until after the contract finishes to claim the proceeds from the premium payments.
-Additionally, when a contract is executed, the proceeds *also* go directly to the writer.
+Additionally, when a contract is executed, the proceeds from the contract execution *also* go directly to the writer.
+- **Fully Configurable Contracts** - Alice can set all terms exactly how she likes!
+No algorithms/oracles can force her to sell terms she doesn't want.
 - **Assortment of Possible Terms** - when a writer creates a new contract for sale, they can offer a selection of terms for the buyer to choose from.
 This enables writers to use more advanced trading strategies and risk-management techniques.
-For example, when Alice wants to create an options contract for swapping 100 ADA to AGIX with a premium paid in DJED, she can let the buyer pick either 1) a premium of 0.80 DJED, an expiration in 1 month, and a strike price of 0.5 AGIX/ADA, or 2) a premium of 1.10 DJED, an expiration in 3 months, and a strike price of 0.7 AGIX/ADA. *She can set all terms exactly how she likes!* No algorithms can force her to sell terms she doesn't want.
+For example, when Alice wants to create an options contract for swapping 100 ADA to AGIX with a premium paid in DJED, she can let the buyer pick either 1) a premium of 0.80 DJED, an expiration in 1 month, and a strike price of 0.5 AGIX/ADA, or 2) a premium of 1.10 DJED, an expiration in 3 months, and a strike price of 0.7 AGIX/ADA.
 - **Tradable Contracts** - when a buyer purchases a new contract, they are given a Key NFT for that new contract.
 Whoever controls this Key NFT is able to execute the associated options contract.
 This Key NFT can be freely traded on *any* DApp, especially those meant to act as secondary markets for